homeday/morganstanley/ha_.md

 Ensuring continuous availability of Jenkins is critical for our development and deployment pipelines.
 To mitigate risks associated with single points of failure, we require a High Availability (HA) solution that provides failover capabilities and minimizes downtime.
 However, due to Jenkins' architecture, certain constraints must be considered when designing an HA solution.

-## 4. Decision
+## 4.Decision:

-We will implement an Active/Standby HA configuration for Jenkins using an F5 Load Balancer.
-In this setup:
+We will implement an Active/Standby High Availability (HA) configuration for Jenkins with the following components:​

-- **Active Node:** Handles all incoming requests and performs Jenkins operations.

-- **Standby Node:** Remains idle with the Jenkins service stopped.
-It monitors the Active node's status and activates Jenkins services if the Active node becomes unresponsive.

-- **F5 Load Balancer:** Manages traffic distribution and health checks.
-It directs user requests to the Active node and reroutes to the Standby node upon detecting a failure.

-- **Shared Storage (NAS):** Both nodes access a shared Network Attached Storage (NAS) for the Jenkins home directory (`JENKINS_HOME`), ensuring data consistency.
+- Active Node:

+Hosts the primary Jenkins instance, with the JENKINS_HOME directory located on its local disk.​

+Utilizes the ThinBackup plugin to perform regular backups of critical configurations and job data to a Network Attached Storage (NAS).​

+- Standby Node:

+Hosts a secondary Jenkins installation with the JENKINS_HOME directory on its local disk.​

+The Jenkins service remains inactive under normal operations.​

+In the event of a failure detected through external monitoring tools or manual observation, an operator will:​

+Manually copy the latest backup from the NAS to the Standby Node's local JENKINS_HOME.

+Start the Jenkins service on the Standby Node.

+- F5 Load Balancer:

+Manages incoming user traffic, directing requests to the Active Node during normal operations.​

+Upon manual intervention indicating an Active Node failure, traffic can be redirected to the Standby Node.​

+- Network Attached Storage (NAS):

+Serves as the centralized repository for Jenkins backups.​

+Ensures that the Standby Node has access to the most recent configurations and job data for restoration in case of Active Node failure.

 ## 5. Rationale